 EFC has a long-standing reputation for keeping reliable, safe aircraft.
 Equity membership ensures that members take “pride of ownership” in their aircraft, and our financial stability ensures that we can and do promptly resolve even major problems when they occur, and do so without undue burden on our members or their shared resources.
-In nearly 60 years of operation we have never imposed a levy on our members to repair an aircraft.
+In over 60 years of operation we have never imposed a levy on our members to acquire or repair an aircraft.
 Also, unlike many equity-based clubs, our members' shares are true equity; they can appreciate with the value of our aircraft, and a departing member may sell his or her interest to a qualified buyer without penalty.

 We work continually to keep flying affordable, even in these times of high fuel costs and a slumping economy.
 Flight hours are billed by tach time rather than Hobbs, which can reduce per-hour charges up to 30%, and more accurately reflects actual fuel and maintenance costs.

 We have some of the most inexpensive fuel sources in the Midwest within 15 minutes of our bases, and our members are encouraged to advise of any bargains they may discover in their travels.
 Club dues include aircraft insurance, an extra charge when renting from most FBOs.
 Our well-maintained, GPS-equipped aircraft also encourage safe, efficient flying.
 Our state-of-the-art Flight Design light sport aircraft can keep up with most fixed-gear GA aircraft while burning less than two-thirds the fuel.
 Members are also encouraged to “pair-up” on flights to share costs.